 Zinzun v.
 City of Los Angeles (C 750 203)

-Unlawful use of police resources in order to create false public image of prior Black Panther running for public office.
-Trial resulted in verdict of $3.84 million.
-(1991).
+Unlawful use of police resources in order to create a false public image of prior Black Panther running for public office.
+The trial resulted in a verdict of $3.84 million (1991).

 Henry v.
 JAMS/Endispute, Inc. (BC 171 321)